WilliamYWY/TripletLoss-note/README.md

 >Note: The matrices are symmetric matrix.

-Now we have to identify the hard triplet.
+Now we identify the hard triplet and store tem in to arrays.

 ```python
 #take L2 distance for example
 n = features.shape[0]